Frequently Asked Questions

 Are Your Seeds non-GMO? - Yes.

-And as of the Fall of 2015 the entire Rogue River valley is free of GMO cultivation as a result of successful citizen driven initiatives wherein people voted overwhelmingly to ban the cultivation of GMOs!
+And as of the Fall of 2015 the entire Rogue River valley where we are located is free of GMO cultivation as a result of successful citizen driven initiatives wherein people voted overwhelmingly to ban the cultivation of GMOs!

 The problem with commercial F1 hybrids is that it is primarily done for proprietary reasons to control a genetic resource and engender loyalty to seed companies, because of the commonly held notion that you cannot save seed from them.
 While seeds from an F1 parent plant can be grown, their progeny will eventually revert back to various combinations of the parent lines, a process known as genetic drift.
 Genetic disintegration usually occurs in the third to fifth generations (F3 to F5) and deleterious traits emerge.
 In many parts of the world farmers will routinely save seed from F1’s and plant the resulting F2, which still possesses most of the desirable characteristics of the original F1.
 This saves money by not having to buy seed that season.
 Rather than saving seed again, they recognize the above phenomenon and go back to the seed company and obtain new F1 hybrid seed.